Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Textured edges can collect dust quickly

-Not every setup needs a $100 terrain mat.
-This Amazon Basics mat delivers exactly what it promises—a functional textured foam layer that creates a barrier between your joints and the hard floor for just over $40.
+This Amazon Basics mat delivers a functional textured foam layer that creates a barrier between your joints and the hard floor.

 Black rectangular design made of textured foam.
 Features non-curling edges that stay flat to prevent tripping.
 Stain and abrasion-resistant top layer.
 Costs $40.99.